track-asia/trackasia-native/ARCHITECTURE.md

 The `Layer::Impl` and `Source::Impl` reference held by `Layer` and `Source` base classes is _immutable_: it's a shared reference to a `const` (read only) pointer.
 Immutability permits the `Impl` objects to be shared safely between threads when needed -- for example, between the main thread and worker thread that performs computation in the background, or between the main thread and a dedicated renderer thread.
 See the "Threading" section below for further details on the threading model.

 Immutability is an alternative to several other strategies for safe intra-thread communication.
 One alternative strategy is to insert locks whenever data is shared between threads and at least one thread may be modifying the data.
 This strategy is prone to problems such as race conditions (if you forget to use a lock), deadlocks (if locks are acquired in conflicting orders), and poor performance due to lock contention.
 Another strategy is to copy data whenever it's needed by another thread.
-For complex structures such as a Mapbox Style, copying can be an expensive operation.
+For complex structures such as a MapLibre Style, copying can be an expensive operation.
 With immutability, the approach is to share data without copying, but ensure that any data so shared cannot be modified by any thread, and that the data is not destroyed until the last thread using it relinquishes its reference.

 Immutability is implemented by the `Immutable<T>` template, which acts as a non-nullable shared reference to a `const T`.
 It has behavior similar to `std::shared_ptr<const T>`, but indicates its intent as an immutable reference that is safe to share between threads.

-Immutability is core to the implementation, and yet one of the defining features of Trackasia GL is the ability to manipulate and mutate the style freely at runtime.
+Immutability is core to the implementation, and yet one of the defining features of Mapbox GL is the ability to manipulate and mutate the style freely at runtime.
 How can this be possible if everything is immutable?
 The answer turns on the distinction mentioned in the previous section between public classes such as `Layer` and private implementations such as `Layer::Impl`.
-In Trackasia GL the following private implementations are immutable, whereas their public counterparts are not:
+In Mapbox GL the following private implementations are immutable, whereas their public counterparts are not:

 * **Mutable objects**: `Layer`, `Source`, `Image`, `Light`
 * **Immutable objects**: `Layer::Impl`, `Source::Impl`, `Image::Impl`, `Light::Impl`